PluseLin/HRCA-for-Multi-Choice-MRC/README.md

-# An Implement of HRCA and HRCA+
+# An Implementation of HRCA and HRCA+

 ## 1.Introduction

-* This is an implement of HRCA and HRCA+,which are proposed in the paper:HRCA+: Advanced Multiple-choice Machine Reading Comprehension Method.I also add pdf in this repo.This project is for graduatation design of Tongji University.
+* This is an Implementation of HRCA and HRCA+,which are proposed in the paper:HRCA+: Advanced Multiple-choice Machine Reading Comprehension Method.I also add pdf in this repo.This project is for graduatation design of Tongji University.

-* My Inplement is based on another repo: `https://github.com/pfZhu/duma_code` ,for the reason that both DUMA and HRCA use mulit-head Attention.
+* My Implementation is based on another repo: `https://github.com/pfZhu/duma_code` ,for the reason that both DUMA and HRCA use mulit-head Attention.

 ## 2. Usage